Brenda Perryman, March 19th, 2016

 WW: What was it like growing up and going to a private school in Detroit at that time?

-BP: Well, at that time it was – we – we had a good time 'cause we didn't notice certain things.
+BP: Well, at that time it was – we had a good time because we didn't notice certain things.
 But you have to understand, I ended up graduating from college with a degree in speech and dramatic arts and dealing with theater and stuff like that, and in – at the Catholic school – which I enjoyed it – but when there was a little play, we just got little roles.
-And a nice girl, Mary Zukowski she would always be the Virgin Mary in the play, she would always – you know, they'd always pick – well my mother – my mother told me something very interesting yesterday, and something I had never heard.
-But – when – it makes sense now.
+And a nice girl, Mary Zukowski she would always be the Virgin Mary in the play, she would always – you know, they'd always pick – well my mother told me something very interesting yesterday, and something I had never heard.
+But – it makes sense now.
 In 1965, I think it was, I went down to Hudson's.
 My mother is darker-skinned than I am, and she went to get a part-time job because she was already a nurse at Henry Ford Hospital.
 And another friend of mine, she was darker-skinned, she went, and I was the only one who got the job, and my mother said, because I was light enough to work at Hudson's.
-And I – I never thought about – I never put it together that way.
+And I never thought about – I never put it together that way.
 And my mother was one, my mother – she's never a person to play the race card.
-For her – for her to say that -
+For her to say that —;

-And so, I wasn't looking for – for racism, you know.
-Oh yeah, that's gonna happen.
-First - my first idea of what racism could be was watching the - Little Rock – Little Rock [Nine].
+And so, I wasn't looking for racism, you know.
+Oh yeah, that's going to happen.
+First - my first idea of what racism could be was watching the Little Rock [Nine].
 I was – it was on television.
 My mother was watching that, and I said, “What's going on?”
 She said, “They don't want the colored kids to go to school with the white kids.”
 I said wow.
-I thought that was strange, 'cause I went to school with white kids.
-You know, I said it's – it's not like this?
+I thought that was strange, because I went to school with white kids.
+You know, I said it's not like this?